-To prepare the USB stick, you will need a system where GNU/Linux is
+To prepare the USB stick, we recommend to use a system where GNU/Linux is

 already running and where USB is supported.
 With current GNU/Linux systems